-The Zero Position is the starting reference for GOTO.
-It is a position that the counterweight shaft pointing to ground, OTA at the highest position with its axis parallel to the polar axis and the telescope pointing to the Celestial Pole.
+After the mount is powered on, perform MENU => "Zero Position" => "Goto Zero Position" to check the Zero Position, i.e. with the counterweight shaft pointing to ground, OTA at the highest position with its axis parallel to the polar axis and the telescope pointing to the Celestial Pole.
+If the mount is not at the Zero Position, you may perform Search Zero Position or Set Zero Position to set the Zero Position.